SchneiderNejc/rareskills-course/day12/readme.md

 solana epoch
 is approximately two days long.
 SOL can only be staked or unstaked at the start of an epoch

+Sysvars we didn't test due changing pub struct Initialize StakeHistory, RecentBlockhashes, Fees, Instruction, LastRestartSlot

+In the current version of Anchor, it is not feasible to access certain sysvars.
+These sysvars include EpochRewards, SlotHistory, and SlotHashes.
+When attempting to access these sysvars, it results to an error.